An uncomfortable truth

 Ransomware is a hot topic right now.
-The recent WannaCry malware attack shows just how vulnerable organisations are to cybercrime.
+The WannaCry malware attack of May 2017 shows just how vulnerable organisations are to cybercrime.
 Designed to take your corporate data hostage, ransomware is a growing problem, and no one is safe.
 Globally, it’s estimated that ransomware affects another company every 40 seconds.
 Ransomware attacks doubled during 2016.
 Overall, cybercrime cost UK firms £34.1bn last year.
 The statistics are alarming, but also hide an uncomfortable truth.
 Many organisations fail to take the most basic precautions to protect themselves.

 Regrettably, bad things happen, even to the most prepared organisations.
 Human error, hardware failures, malware attacks, power outages and natural disasters.
-When the worst happens it pays to have a backup plan.
+When the worst happens, it pays to have a backup plan.
 That means multiple secure backups of all your company data, so everything is recoverable at a moment’s notice.

 Amazingly, over a third of organisations do not backup their valuable data*.
 Of the remainder, many firms have outdated or unreliable backup systems.
 The result being critical data is either corrupt, out of date or missing when it’s needed most.
 Eliminating ransomware, for example, will require you wipe your systems.
 So, you’ll need a companywide backup plan to quickly recover from the attack.
 The more frequent the backups, the less data is lost.